Anjolatop/Circadian-You/README.md

-💤 Circadia: Smart Sleep Companion
+💤 Circadian You: Smart Sleep Companion
 Track your sleep.
 Understand your rhythm.
 Wake up smarter.

 🌟 Overview
-Circadia is a mobile app designed for students, shift workers, and anyone with an irregular sleep schedule.
+Circadian You is a mobile app designed for students, shift workers, and anyone with an irregular sleep schedule.
 By learning your unique sleep/wake patterns, Circadia suggests personalized bedtimes and sets smart alarms that align with your circadian rhythm and natural 90-minute sleep cycles — helping you feel more refreshed and in control of your sleep health.

 📱 Features
 ⏰ Smart Alarm: Wake up during light sleep within your preferred time window.